 While moving into a new home can be an exciting experience, it can also prove stressful at times.
-As well as finding the perfect property, making sure the rent is within budget, getting tenants insurance and scoping out the area, you may be concerned about organising all the documents you’ll need for your application.

 To help make the process as streamlined and stress-free as possible for you, we've put together this handy guide on what documents you need to rent a house or apartment in the UK.